amooma/rails-4.2-book/chapter10-i18n.md

       new:
         title: New product
       flash_messages:
-        product_was_successfully_created: 'Product was successfully created.'
+        product_was_successfully_created: 'Product was created.'
-        product_was_successfully_updated: 'Product was successfully updated.'
+        product_was_successfully_updated: 'Product was updated.'
 ```

 #### Equipping Views with I18n.t